DarsenOP/RecomMuse/README.md

 mvn clean package
 java -jar <JARNAME>.jar <INPUT_DIR> <OUTPUT_DIR>
 ```

-For me the whole compaction took nearly 3 hours.

 Then to read from the Avro file, the `AvroReader.java` can be modified accordingly and run
 ```bash